melangestrategies/melangestrategies.github.io/README.md

 ### Like, what are you even doing?

 I'm an IT freelancer who's spent some time in the trading industry.
 My current clients aren't in that field, so keep my hand in, I play around with the sort of technology you use to connect to exchanges and make trades at ridiculously high speeds.
+Melange Strategies is the name I use for the notional firm in my simulations and paper trading.

 ### If you can do all that, why don't you just actually get rich trading?